 Wrap up

 So there you have it.
 The good and the bad about the noise levels in Mexico and how 21 Expats feel about living in Lake Chapala.
 Fortunately, there is good news with the latest new law and crackdown on late night noise.
-This is a Jalisco wide law and is just coming into enforcement now.
+This is a Jalisco wide law came into enforcement in 2018 and there has been a definite improvement.

 Before I end this I'll leave you with one of my favorite videos on village life and village noise.